 The course offerings for Summer 2015 are listed here, but full details can be found at the registrar's website under "Summer 2015."

 SU1 courses take place in the first session (May 27-June 30), and SU2 courses take place in the second session (July 6-August 6).
-Microbiology takes place twice a week over BOTH summer terms.
+Biochemistry takes place twice a week over BOTH summer terms.
 ST courses meet at the Beren campus, and YC courses meet at the Wilf campus, but students can take courses on either campus.
 Transportation will be provided.

 ACC 1001 Principles